ropensci/skimr/README.md

 -   Provides a larger set of statistics than `summary()`, including missing, complete, n, sd
--   reports numeric/int/dbl types separately from factor/chr
+-   reports each data types separately
--   handles dates, logicals
+-   handles dates, logicals, and a variety of other types
 -   supports spark-bar and spark-line based on [Hadley Wickham's pillar package](https://github.com/hadley/pillar).

-**Nicely separates variables by class:**
+### Nicely separates variables by class:

     skim(chickwts)